 - Try to plan just the right amount of foods to take on the picnic.
 This will eliminate the worry of storage and safety of leftovers.

 - Choose your picnic menu carefully.
 Foodborne pathogens prefer foods high in protein and moisture.
-These foods include milk products, eggs, poultry, meats, fish, shellfish, cream pies, custards and potato salad.
+These foods include milk products, eggs, poultry, meats, seafood, and most cooked vegetables.
+Sandwiches and protein salads that include one or more of these ingredients are require special care to prevent contamination.

-- If you can't keep foods at the proper temperature to prevent bacterial growth, consider canned, preserved or dehydrated foods, and fresh fruit and vegetables.
+- If you can't keep foods at the proper temperature to prevent bacterial growth, discard the food after 4 hours or consider canned, preserved or dehydrated foods, and fresh fruit and vegetables.

 Food Preparation Tips